-1. The little pictures with the blue frames on this site are thumbnails, i.e., if you click on any of them, you will see a much bigger version of that picture.
+1. The little pictures, with or without the blue frames, on this site are thumbnails, i.e., if you click on any of them, you will see a much bigger version of that picture.
 Exception to this rule: On the home page, clicking on a thumbnail will send you to another page (try it!).

-2. The first column on the home page gives you links to animal pages.
-The thumbnail pictures next to them give an example of an animal species found on that page, but also will send you to the relevant page.
+2. On the home page there are links to subject (type of animal, wildflowers) pages.
+Each thumbnail picture gives an example of an animal or wildflower species found on that page, but also will send you to the relevant page.

-3. On the other hand, if you have an idea of what kind of animal you saw, you can use the many pull-down menus or (on the home page) thumbnails to go right to the relevant page.
+3. On the other hand, if you have an idea of what kind of organism you saw, you can use the many pull-down menus or (on the home page) thumbnails to go right to the relevant page.
 Each of the pictures on the home page will send you to another page if you click on it.

 4. There is a lot of material on each subject page (for example, "Beetles"), organized by animals' scientifically determined similarity (taxonomic classification), which is ideal for browsing when you're looking for an animal's name.

-5. If you're looking for a word but don't know which page it's found on, enter it in the search box at the top of the page, which will bring up a page of links to other pages.
+5. If you're looking for a word but don't know which page it's found on, enter it in the search box at the top right part of the page, which will bring up a page of links to the pages on which they are found.

 6. If you want to identify a wildflower and you know the petal color and time of year of sighting, go to the Virtual Wildflower Garden page to get the wildflower's common name.
 Then go to the wildflower taxonomy page to get the Latin name.